fishuke/getir-clone/README.md

-# Geçir (Getir Clone)
+# geçir (getir clone)

-This project is clone project of getir made with NextJs and TailwindCss.
+This project is clone project of getir made with NextJs and TailwindCss. \
-Note[TR]: bu layihə yalnız təhsil məqsədləri üçün hazırlanmışdır, fişinq üçün deyil!
+Note[TR]: bu layihə yalnız təhsil məqsədləri üçün hazırlanmışdır, fişinq üçün deyil! \
-Note[EN]: this project is only made for educational purposes and not for phishing!
+Note[EN]: this project is only made for educational purposes and not for phishing! \

-## Installation
+## installation

-Use the package manager [npm](https://npmjs.com/) to install Getir Clone.
+use the package manager [npm](https://npmjs.com/) to install geçir.

 ```bash
 npm install
 ```

-## Getting Started
+## getting Started

-First, run the development server:
+first, run the development server:

 ```bash
 npm run dev